rrdhakal/Streamflow-Forecasting--Deep-Learning-Method-Stanford-CS-230-/README.md

 # GRU based netowrk to predict temporal distribution of streamflow downstream of the basin

 Accompanying code for our "Streamflow Forecasting with Deep Learning Methods" project for CS230 Spring 2020 class.
 This code is built upon the code repository [2].
+Contributors: Rahul Dhakal, JOsue Fonseca, Rohan Pasalkar

 ## Content of the repository